The Switch (2022 film)

-The Switch (La Switch) is a Canadian drama film, directed by Michel Kandinsky and released in 2022.
+The Switch (La Switch) is a 2022 Canadian drama film, directed by Michel Kandinsky.
 The film stars François Arnaud as Cpl.
 Marc Leblanc, a soldier who returns home to Northern Ontario after serving in the War in Afghanistan, only to find his reintegration into civilian life complicated by his struggles with post-traumatic stress disorder.

 The cast also includes Lothaire Bluteau, Sophie Desmarais, Joe Pingue, Maxwell McCabe-Lokos and Roch Castonguay.

 The film was shot in Sudbury, Ontario, in fall 2020.
 It had its premiere at the 2022 Cinéfest Sudbury International Film Festival.